 The 6’5″ athlete did play some basketball in Greece, but his hoops career never took off in the same way his brothers’ careers did.
 Instead, Francis succeeded as a soccer player, playing midfielder for a professional club in Greece’s second-tier league.
 More recently, Francis has released several singles as a singer.
 He also promotes brands on his Instagram.

 Thanasis Antetokounmpo (born in 1992)

 Like Giannis, Thanasis began his professional career with the Greek basketball club Filathlitikos.
-In 2012-13, the 6’7″ forward averaged 12.2 points per game with the Greek squad.
+In 2012-13, the 6-foot-7 forward averaged 12.2 points per game with the Greek squad.
 Thanasis played one season in 2013-14 with the Delaware 87ers in the NBA Development League.
 He averaged 12 points and 4.3 rebounds per game that season.

 In 2014, the New York Knicks selected Thanasis with the No. 51 overall pick in the NBA draft.
 Thanasis played three seasons for the Westchester Knicks, New York’s D-League affiliate.
 He made his NBA debut in 2016 but only played in six minutes across two games.
 The Knicks chose not to renew his contract.

-Thanasis spent three years in Europe, playing the 2016-17 season with MoraBanc Andorra in the Spanish League and then the last two seasons with Panathinaikos in Greece.
+Thanasis spent three years in Europe, playing the 2016-17 season with MoraBanc Andorra in the Spanish League and the last two seasons with Panathinaikos in Greece.
 He led Panathinaikos to back-to-back championships and became the Greek League’s most spectacular player in 2018 and 2019.

 Giannis Antetokounmpo’s younger brothers